Independent Contractors

-An independent contractor is an individual who, in the pursuit of an independent business, undertakes to do a specific piece of work for someone or something else, using one’s own means and methods.
-Basically, the idea is that an independent contractor is someone who has control over how his or her work is being done, even though his or her work is being done for someone else.
+An independent contractor is an individual who, in pursuing an independent business, undertakes to do a specific piece of work for someone or something else, using one’s own means and methods.
+Basically, the idea is that an independent contractor has control over how his or her work is being done, even though his or her work is being done for someone else.
+To put it simply, they are self-employed.

 The crucial component in determining if someone is an independent contractor or an employee is the right to control the individual’s work.
 To find control, the courts have turned to the following factors: